ATM Fees Abroad: All Charges Explained (And How to Avoid Them)

 B. Currency Conversion Fee (Forex mark-up fee)

-When you withdraw cash from an ATM abroad, you are effectively exchanging your home currency for the local currency.
-Your Bank can therefore charge a “Currency Conversion Fee” to carry out this exchange i.e. a fee to convert the currency of your account money into the local currency in which you want cash.
-E.g., A UK bank charges 2.99% currency exchange fee.
+When you withdraw cash from an ATM abroad, you are effectively exchanging your home currency for the local one.
+Most banks therefore charge a “Currency Conversion Fee” to do this exchange – known as a Currency Conversion Fee or Forex Mark-up.
+This is typically a percentage-based fee.

 hsbc uk's currency conversion fee for atm withdrawals abroad